 The course will be marked with orange ribbon with black polka dots along the entire Pemberton loop.
 Green ribbon will be used to mark the Tonto Tank trail for the final partial loop.
 Blue & white checkerboard ribbon will be placed at junctions or trails not a part of the race.
 Bright yellow signs labeled with the Javelina Jundred logo and arrows will also be placed at all junctions on the course, with wrong way signs on trails that are not a part of the race.

 During the night, reflective markers will be placed around the loop to further assist runners.

 Additionally, all trails and trail junctions within McDowell Mountain Park are signed with permanent signs by the park.

-The race begins at the Pemberton Trailhead and heads south across the dirt parking lot, quickly narrowing onto a mix of sand and gravel covered, rolling single track.
-The trail crosses McDowell Mountain Park Drive a few hundred meters later and continues with more undulating hills.
+The race begins at the Four Peaks Staging Area and heads down the Shallmo wash.
+The trail crosses McDowell Mountain Park Drive a little bit later and continues with more undulating hills.
 In the next mile, the trail crosses several very sandy areas including Pemberton Wash.

 Continuing past the Tonto Tank Trail junction and the sandy area, the trail makes a sharp turn to the left at the base of long hill.
 A short while later, the trail curves to the right and begins to ascend the hill.
 You will see the Coyote Camp aid station at the junction with a park service road on the left.
 The next couple of miles are a steady climb up very rocky trail.
 There are large rocks embedded in the trail and smaller rocks loosely covering the trail.
 The rocks soon subside and the trail evens out as it turns north approaching the McDowell Mountains.
 The hills and valleys become more significant at this point.